 How do I incorporate protein into my regimen?
 There are so many options!
 For severely damaged hair, you’ll want to look for a “reconstructor.”
 For moderate damage, look for a “deep penetrating treatment” which will strengthen your hair without providing a protein overload.
 For light or everyday damage, stick with light protein treatments or protein packs.

 What products do you recommend?
 We recommend using small amounts of protein in your hair regularly.
-You can use the Dry Hair Solution or Damaged Hair Solution of our Avocado Deep Conditioners.
-Both contain small amounts of protein due to the fresh avocados we use.
+You can use our Ice Cream Treatment Deep Conditioners.
+All contain small amounts of protein due to the fresh avocados we use.
 These products both moisturize and strengthen your hair: the best of both worlds!
 Using one of these products every two weeks, your hair will stay strong and sustain less damage over time, so you’ll only need to do a more intensive protein treatment every 8 weeks or so.